-In contrast, the scaled mass index (SMI) is more difficult to calculate than the fat score, but it has become the predominant ratio method for quantifying energetic condition within and among populations (Maceda-Veiga et al. 2014; Delciellos et al. 2018; English et al. 2018).
-The SMI is an individual's mass scaled by skeletal body size (Peig and Green 2009).
-Unlike the common alternative which uses a simple ratio of tarsus (lower leg) length to body mass, the SMI accounts for the tendency towards allometric scaling where the relationship between body mass and structural size increases by a power law (Huxley 1932).
-When individuals with different structural body sizes can be standardized to the population average structural body size, then energetic condition (the amount of mass not explained by structural body size) can be more directly compared within and across populations.
-That is, the SMI calculates the energetic condition as the mass of an individual relative to the population by first computing the mass that the individual would have at the population average of a specific body measurement (e.g., tarsus length).
-Next, structural body size of the individual is standardized by scaling the individual's structural body length by the population average of that body measurement, which accounts for population differences.
-The SMI is calculated as: $Mass_i \left[ \frac{AvgLength_p}{Lenath_i} \right]^{slope_p}$ where $Mass_i$ is each individual's weight in grams, $Length_i$ is the value of the chosen measure of structural body length for each bird, $AvgLength_p$ is the average structural body length in the population, and $slope_p$ is calculated from the standard major axis regression (which is used to compare variables that were both directly measured and thus have residual error) of a structural body length measure, like tarsus length, on mass (Peig and Green 2009), and is interpreted as the expected change in structural length for a one unit increase in mass.
-Therefore, individuals in better energetic condition (larger weight for their structural body size) will have a higher SMI compared to individuals in poor condition.
+In contrast, the scaled mass index (SMI) is more difficult to calculate than the fat score, but it has become 100 the predominant ratio method for quantifying energetic condition within and among populations (Delciellos 101 et al., 2018; English et al., 2018; Maceda-Veiga et al., 2014).
+The SMI is an individual's mass scaled 102 by skeletal body size (Peig & Green, 2009).
+Unlike the common alternative which uses a simple ratio of 103 tarsus (lower leg) length to body mass, the SMI accounts for the tendency towards allometric scaling where 104 the relationship between body mass and structural size increases by a power law (Huxley, 1932).
+When 105 individuals with different structural body sizes can be standardized to the population average structural 106 body size, then energetic condition (the amount of mass not explained by structural body size) can be more 107 directly compared within and across populations.
+That is, the SMI calculates the energetic condition as 108 the mass of an individual relative to the population by first computing the mass that the individual would 109 have at the population average of a specific body measurement (e.g., tarsus length).
+Next, structural body 110 size of the individual is standardized by scaling the individual's structural body length by the population average of that body measurement, which accounts for population differences.
+The SMI is calculated as: 112 $Mass_i \left[ \frac{AvgLength_p}{Length_i} \right]^{slope_p}$ where $Mass_i$ is each individual's weight in grams, $Length_i$ is the value of the chosen measure of structural body length for each bird, $AvgLength_p$ is the average structural body length in 114 the population, and $slope_p$ is calculated from the standard major axis regression (which is used to compare 115 variables that were both directly measured and thus have residual error) of a structural body size measure, 116 like tarsus length on mass (Peig & Green, 2009), and is interpreted as the expected change in structural 117 length for a one unit increase in mass.
+Therefore, individuals with superior energetic condition (larger weight 118 for their structural body size) will have a higher SMI compared to individuals that with inferior energetic 119 condition.
 Studies across taxa found that the SMI relates positively to reproductive success and survival.
-For example, mallards with a lower SMI had lower rates of survival compared to their higher SMI counterparts (Champagnon et al. 2012), while in crimson finches SMI was positively related to the number of young that survived to independence (Milenkaya et al. 2015).
+For 120 example, mallards with a lower SMI had lower rates of survival compared to their higher SMI counterparts 121 (Champagnon et al., 2012), while in crimson finches SMI was positively related to the number of young that 122 survived to independence (Milenkaya et al., 2015).
+123

 Our research will determine whether these two indices of energetic condition measure the same trait, and whether this trait relates to an important life history characteristic: reproductive success.
-Measuring reproductive success in birds involves finding and monitoring nests (Mayfield 1961).
-However, nests are usually built in cryptic locations and parents behave secretly (Gill 1995), thus making it difficult to quantify the number of eggs and nestlings inside the nest over time.
+Measuring reproductive success in birds involves finding and monitoring nests (Mayfield, 1961).
+However, nests are usually built in cryptic locations and parents behave secretly (Gill, 1995), thus making it difficult to quantify the number of eggs and nestlings inside the nest over time.
 Additionally, it is difficult and time-consuming to track the survival of offspring once they leave the nest.
-Therefore, we will use the predominant method in this field for quantifying reproductive success: whether a nest fledged offspring (Mayfield 1961).
+Therefore, we will use the predominant method in this field for quantifying reproductive success: whether a nest fledged offspring (Mayfield, 1961).